The Bishop of Durham received the following written answer on 8th December 2021:

-Continue reading “Bishop of Durham asks about reducing rates of COVID-19 in schools”
+Continue reading “Bishop of Durham asks about exclusions of pupils with special educational needs and disabilities”

 The Lord Bishop of Durham [V]: Regarding the voice of children and young people, if Article 12 had been in law, what might their input have been on their own situation in schools, universities and the like through the pandemic?